 If you’ve already had a problem with bipolaris, the heavy rain from Irma created the “perfect storm” for Bipolaris because the rain has likely leached out potassium you have recently applied to address the problem.
 If you haven’t had the problem yet, please look out for it because the dry forecasts projected in the next couple of weeks may cause the disease to manifest.

-Because the conditions have been perfect for bipolaris this year, and are gain PERFECT because of Irma, Super-Sod stores are now stocking high-potassium, low-nitrogen 5-10-30 fertilize to treat the Bipolaris problem.
+Because the conditions have been perfect for bipolaris this year, and are again PERFECT because of Irma, Super-Sod stores stock high-potassium, low-nitrogen 5-10-30 fertilize to treat the Bipolaris problem.
 Find your nearest store location.

 2. Inspect trees and power lines before clean-up

 Before heading outside, make sure there are no downed power lines or trees leaning on power lines.
 Safety first!
 Before roaming around your yard to clean up, inspect trees that look as if they may pose a safety risk.
 Call a tree professional if this is the case.